ukyuav/BC5-datalogger/README.md

 In order to accomplish this and be able to launch the script on bootup, we need to be able to auto-mount the USB drive.
 This can be done by following a guide to editing the "/etc/fstab" file [here](https://www.linuxbabe.com/desktop-linux/how-to-automount-file-systems-on-linux).

+First, get the UUID by running `sudo blkid` and copying the UUID corresponding to the USB drive.
+Then, make a permanent spot for the USB to mount by running `sudo mkdir /media/sda1`.
+Finally, edit the file at `/etc/fstab` with `sudo nano /etc/fstab` (or your favorite text editor) and append a line with this format:
+`UUID=<uuid-of-your-drive>  <mount-point>  <file-system-type>  <mount-option>  <dump>  <pass>`

-There are some custom changes that will need to be made that are slightly different from this guide.
-Your fstab line should look like this:
+Your fstab line should look like this, with a different UUID:

 ```
 UUID=eb67c479-962f-4bcc-b3fe-cefaf908f01e  /media/sda1  vfat  defaults,nofail  0  2
 ```